ShivamAgarwal-code/DeepCCTV/README.md

 <br>
 </div>

-DeepCamera empowers your traditional surveillance cameras and CCTV/NVR with machine learning technologies.
+DeepCamera empowers your traditional surveillance cameras and CCTV/NVR with machine learning technologies in which used Microsoft Azure as for database.
 It provides open source facial recognition based intrusion detection, fall detection and parking lot monitoring with the inference engine on your local device.

 SharpAI-hub is the cloud hosting for AI applications which help you deploy AI applications with your CCTV camera on your edge device in minutes.